-The CSUCI policy on Academic Dishonesty can be found at senate.csuci.edu/2002-2003/SP02-01.pdf.
+The CSUCI policy on Academic Dishonesty (SP13-06) can be found at http://senate.csuci.edu/policies/2013-2014/senate-policy-13-06.pdf.
 It also appears in the policies section of the catalog.
 That policy states, in part:

-1. "Academic dishonesty includes such things as cheating, inventing false information or citations, plagiarism and helping someone else commit an act of academic dishonesty.
-It usually involves an attempt by a student to show possession of a level of knowledge or skill that he/she does not possess.

-- 2. Course instructors have the initial responsibility for detecting and dealing with academic dishonesty.
+- "Academic dishonesty includes but is not limited to such things as cheating, inventing false information or citations, plagiarism, and helping someone else commit an act of academic dishonesty.
+It usually involves an attempt by a student to show possession of a level of knowledge or skill that he/she does not possess. - 2.
+Course instructors have the initial responsibility for detecting and dealing with academic dishonesty.
 Instructors who believe that an act of academic dishonesty has occurred are obligated to discuss the matter with the student(s) involved.
 Instructors should possess reasonable evidence of academic dishonesty.
 However, if circumstances prevent consultation with student(s), instructors may take whatever action (subject to student appeal) they deem appropriate. - 3.
 Instructors who are convinced by the evidence that a student is guilty of academic dishonesty shall assign an appropriate academic penalty.
 If the instructors believe that the academic dishonesty reflects on the student's academic performance or the academic integrity in a course, the student's grade should be adversely affected.
-Suggested guidelines for appropriate actions are: an oral reprimand in cases where there is reasonable doubt that the student knew his/her action constituted academic dishonesty; a failing grade on the particular paper, project or examination where the act of dishonesty was unpremeditated, or where there were significant mitigating circumstances; a failing grade in the course where the dishonesty was premeditated or planned.
-The instructors will file incident reports with the Vice Presidents for Academic Affairs and for Student Affairs or their designees.
-These reports shall include a description of the alleged incident of academic dishonesty, any relevant documentation, and any recommendations for action that he/she deems appropriate."
-(From SP 02-01).
+Suggested guidelines for appropriate actions include an oral reprimand in cases where there is reasonable doubt that the student knew his/her action constituted academic dishonesty; a failing grade on the particular paper, project or examination where the act of dishonesty was unpremeditated or where there were significant mitigating circumstances; or a failing grade in the course when the dishonesty was premeditated or planned.
+Instructors will file incident reports with the Vice Presidents for Academic Affairs and for Student Affairs or their designees.
+These reports shall include a description of the alleged incident of academic dishonesty, any relevant documentation, and any recommendations for action that the instructor deems appropriate."
+(From SP 13-06).

-Sample statements that may be modified and adapted to appear on syllabi:
+• Sample statements that may be modified and adapted to appear on syllabi:

 All work that students submit as their own work must, in fact, be their own work.
 For example, if a paper presents ideas of others, it must clearly indicate the source.
-Word-forword language taken from other sources - books, papers, web sites, people, etc. - must be placed in quotation marks and the source identified.
+Word-for-word language taken from other sources - books, papers, web sites, people, etc. - must be placed in quotation marks and the source identified.
 Likewise, work on tests and exams must be the student's own work, not copied or taken from other students' work, and students must comply with instructions regarding use of books, notes, and other materials.